A fabulous winter version of the classic sidecar, with blood orange juice!

 The Blood Orange Sidecar uses a combination of brandy and rum as the base spirits, both of which pair well with the tartness of fresh citrus.
 Brandy is the traditional base spirit found in the sidecar, but for this one we wanted to add in a little brown sugar warmth with a splash of rum.
 Orange liqueur adds a bit more orange flavor while adding a bit of sweetness to balance the tartness of the citrus brought by the blood orange and lime juices.

 A beautiful balance of sweet and sour, the Blood Orange Sidecar is a favorite of ours for it simplicity, gorgeous color and elegance.
 Adding blood orange juice gives a deep rich red color to the drink, making it a striking drink to add to any dinner table.
+If you want another cocktail with blood orange, the Blood and Bourbon is the way to go!

 Like this recipe?
 Try these below, too!